google/applied-machine-learning-intensive/v2/xx_career_development/08_presenting_with_confidence.md

 ---

-# Content: go from good to great!
+# Content: Go From Good to Great!

 * Know your audience
 * Tell a story